Mulekwa28/ts-mui-nextjs-starter/content/pages/index.md

     title: Hero Title
     subtitle: 'Featuring TypeScript, Next.js, MUI v5 & Emotion'
     text: >
-      This is the HeroSection component.
+      This is the Glassman Technology component.
 You can visually edit this component & add more sections while developing locally.
 [Learn more.](https://docs.netlify.com/visual-editor/local-development/)
     actions: